It’s the most wonderful time of the year.

 And we have a nativity set, that I clear out a shelf for on my special bookshelf (that the girls know not to touch!).
 I have a play nativity for them to play and re-enact the story with.

 We also cut out snowflakes and hang them in our hallway.
 And I have a few smaller wreaths to hang on the girls’ bedroom doors.
 For the last couple of years, I’ve gotten both wall and window stickers to help make our home festive, as well.
-It’s been a great, safe, way to decorate.
+It’s been a great, safe, way to use holiday decorations.

 Looking at the pretty houses